Our Services

 Helpful Resources

-Effective recovery depends on several factors, including precise pain location, tissue changes, load-management strategy, and proper footwear.
-Because mid-portion and insertional cases demand different protocols, doing the wrong exercises can prolong pain or worsen the injury.
+Successful recovery depends on pinpointing pain location, assessing tissue changes, applying the right load-management strategy, and wearing supportive footwear.
+Because mid-portion and insertional cases demand different protocols, performing the wrong exercises can prolong pain or worsen your injury.

-Before guessing which type you have—or risking a setback with the wrong rehab plan—take a few minutes to complete a free, instant, online symptom check.
-It will help you pinpoint the likely source of your heel pain and clarify the smartest next steps in your care.
+Rather than guessing which type you have—and risking a setback with the wrong rehab plan—take a few minutes to complete a free, instant, online symptom check.
+It will help you identify the likely source of your heel pain and clarify the smartest next steps for your care.

 Achilles tendinopathy is a common overuse injury affecting athletes and active adults.
 It involves pain, swelling, and impaired performance of the Achilles tendon, which connects your calf muscles to your heel bone.
 Although both insertional and mid-portion Achilles tendinopathy share many features, they differ in location, tissue changes, and optimal treatment strategies.
 Understanding these differences can help you get the right care faster and reduce the risk of chronic symptoms.